Zero-Tang/NoirVisor/src/vt_core/readme.md

 Hooked page includes the hook code, whereas the original page includes the original code. <br>
 On VM-Exit, NoirVisor should locate the hook page by GPA (Guest Physical Address) then swap the PTE entry.

-# CPUID Cache
-This feature could enhance the performance of CPUID-induced VM-Exit on Nested-VMM scenario. (e.g NoirVisor running in a Virtual Machine.)
-It might slightly lower down the performance on Non-Nested scenario, but generally should have a good performance no matter the scenario. <br>
-However, due to complexity of sub-leaf for cpuid instruction, caching architecture in NoirVisor could only accelerate scenarios under ecx=0.

 # Critical Hypervisor Protection
 This feature is an essential security feature.
 I found this feature missing in most open-source light-weight hypervisor project.
 The key is that VMCS and other essential pages are not protected through Intel EPT even if they enabled Intel EPT.
 It should be pointed out that a malware can be aware of the format of VMCS of a specific processor.
 In this regard, malware may corrupt the VMCS through memory access instruction.